-- 1. A written statement and supporting documentation demonstrating how the adjustment would meet the criteria in this Section. - 2.
-A site plan that includes: - a.
-Description of the proposed siting's design and dimensions, as it would appear with and without the adjustment. - b.
-Elevations showing all components of the wireless communication facility, and its connection to utilities, as it would appear with and without the adjustment. - c.
-Color simulations of the wireless communication facility after construction demonstrating compatibility with the vicinity, as it would appear with and without the adjustment. - C. Criteria.
-An application for a WCF adjustment shall only be granted if the following criteria are met: - 1.
+- C. Criteria.
+An application for a WCF adjustment shall be granted if the following criteria are met: - 1.
 The adjustment is consistent and harmonized with the purpose of the development standard for which the adjustment is sought. - 2.
 Based on a visual analysis, the design minimizes the visual impacts to residential zones through mitigating measures, including, but not limited to, building heights, bulk, color, and landscaping. - 3.
-The applicant demonstrates to the satisfaction of the County either (a) or (b) below: - a.
-The proposed adjustment is necessary and narrowly tailored specifically as follows: - i.
-Strict compliance with this Chapter's standards would prohibit or have the effect of prohibiting the ability of the carrier to provide wireless service; and - ii.
-The adjustment is narrowly tailored to allow the carrier to provide wireless service, such that the wireless communications facility conforms to this Chapter's standards to the greatest extent possible; - b.
+The owner demonstrates the existence of either of the following: - a.
+That compliance with this Chapter's standards would: - i.
+Prohibit or have the effect of prohibiting the ability of the carrier to provide wireless service; and - ii.
+The adjustment is narrowly tailored to allow the carrier to provide wireless service, such that the wireless communications facility conforms to this Chapter's standards to the greatest extent possible; or - b.
 The adjustment would minimize or eliminate negative impacts to surrounding properties and their uses, through a utilization of existing site characteristics, including, but not limited to, the site's size, shape, location, topography, improvements, and natural features.
-Negative impacts are minimized or eliminated as follows: - i.
+Negative impacts are minimized or eliminated if there is, in the reasonable discretion of the County: - i.
 A decrease in negative visual impacts, including, but not limited to, visual clutter; - ii.
-Better preservation of views or view corridors;

-iii.
-A decrease in negative impacts on property values; or

-iv.
-A decrease in any other identifiable negative impacts to the surrounding area's primary uses

-- 4. The applicant demonstrates and attests that the adjustment poses no additional threat to public health, safety, and welfare. - D. Requests for a WCF adjustment shall be treated separately from the site application from which the adjustment is sought.
+Better preservation of views or view corridors; - iii.
+A decrease in negative impacts on property values; or - iv.
+A decrease in any other identifiable negative impacts to the surrounding area's primary uses; and - 4.
+The owner demonstrates and attests that the adjustment poses no additional threat to public health, safety, and welfare. - D. Requests for a WCF adjustment shall be treated separately from the site application from which the adjustment is sought.
 The application fee for the adjustment request may include the costs that the County incurs in retaining outside consulting expertise that in the County's opinion, is necessary to evaluate the request.